Jerry Speiser: Biography

+Along with Colin Hay and Ron Strykert with the latter two having already played as an acoustic duo.
+They were joined by Greg Ham and John Rees.
+They released their first two albums.
+Business as Usual (with their signature hit "Down Under") and Cargo which are both successful.
+His drumming in the band played a big part in the bands sound.
+In 1984 while in the process of recording their third album Two Hearts, both he and Rees were both asked to leave the band due to disagreements with the band's manager.

-Following Men at Work's break-up in 1985, he briefly joined pop band FX (featuring keyboard player John McCubbery), and then Ross Hannaford's band One World as a guitarist.
-In 1986, he and former Men at Work producer and sound engineer Peter McIan had a short stint with American band The City, where he played the drums while McIan played keyboards and produced the album Foundation.
+Following Men at Work's break-up in 1986, he briefly joined pop band FX (featuring keyboard player John McCubbery), and then Ross Hannaford's band One World as a guitarist.
+In 1986, he and former Men at Work producer and sound engineer Peter McIan had a short stint with American band The city, where he played the drums while McIan played keyboards and produced the album Foundation.
 After that, Speiser joined pop rockers Frost where he played the drums in the single "You and Me" from their album The Usual Suspects.

 Speiser (Drums/vocals) and Ben Fitzgerald (Guitars/vocals) co-founded a guitar-driven style rock band Where's Claire?
 In 1990, they were joined by Andrew Midson (Bass/vocals) and Brenden Mason (Guitars/vocals) and released their first commercial album, Long Time Coming, in 2002.

 He also formed his own low keyed rock band The Working Stiffs and had a single called "Who Can It Be Down Under?"
-By 2012 Speiser was a drummer for an Australian band After Burner.
+By 2012 Speiser was a drummer for an Australian band called After Burner.